Naia

 3.2.
 Linux App Installation

-Install Naia as a standalone app on your existing Linux system.
+Install Naia as a standalone app on your existing OS.
 All installation files are available on the Download page or itch.io.

 System Requirements